pm-cui/voltageFaultInjection/README.md

      - Sets the GPIO to LOW for a short amount of time before setting it HIGH
   - autopull = True causes the OSR to be automatically refilled with the value from the TX FIFO (user input - glitch duration)

+- In Pico_Py folder, mosfet_testing.py
+   - With the cut-off board, I am able to get a ~200ns glitch timing, goes from 3v3 to 0v and back to 3v3.
+   - With the full board, the glitch timing is still ~200ns, but the voltage drops from 3v3 to ~1.5v to 3v3.

 ### STM32 Nucleo-F103RB
 - Runs an infinite loop, counting from 0 to 3.
 - Toggles PA10.